Reducing the chances of payment fraud at your business

 Education is vital

-American Express suggests talking to employees about the four crucial C.A.R.D. factors to watch out for during card-present transactions.
+American Express suggests talking to employees about the four crucial C.A.R.D. factors to watch out for during card-present transactions in order to protect sensitive customer information.
 Employees should confirm the following appear on every credit card used to make a transaction.

 (C) - CID number: This flat three- or four-digit number appears on the card.